janparisek/FFMPEG-Scripts/README.md

 extracts the audio streams from all video files and converts them into PCM files
 * `fix pts.sh`
 fixes the "presentation timestamp" in video files with broken timestamps
+* `merge.sh`
+merges a video file and an audio file together into a video file with audio
+* `play.sh`
+plays a file with FFplay
 *  `probe.sh`
 get info about a file
 * `to 720p.sh`